6 Simple Ways to Protect Your Plants from Extreme Summer Heat

 Shade cloth

-5) Use shade cloth.
-If you have ever driven by a large nursery, chance is good you’ve seen what looks like large, flexible black screens over sections of the plants.
+If you have ever driven by a large nursery, the chance is good you’ve seen what looks like large, flexible black screens over sections of the plants.
 It’s called shade cloth.
 It’s inexpensive and pretty easy to set up.
 If you have an area of shrubs & plants in rows that get a lot of afternoon summer sun, consider putting a canopy of shade cloth over them.

-6) Transplant potted trees, shrubs & perennials into the ground.
 I had a couple of ornamental trees and shrubs in containers around my patio.
-Didn’t matter how much water I put on them, they were wilting & dying.
+It didn’t matter how much water I put on them, they were wilting & dying.

 Plants in containers get a LOT more stressed in the summer than your plants in the ground.
-The planters can literally bake the soil & roots.
+The planters can bake the soil & roots.

-Everything needs a little extra attention during the hottest days of summer.
-Trees, shrubs and plants in your yard and garden are no different.
-Use groundcloth, mulch, water regularly, consider drip hoses and shade cloth.
+Trees, shrubs, and plants in your yard and garden are no different.
+Protect your plants from the extreme heat of summer by using ground cloth, mulch, and water regularly.
+Consider drip hoses and shade cloth.
 You will be amazed how much better your yard and garden will reward you with just these few things.

 You can also talk to an agent at your local county agricultural extension office.
 There is one in every county in the United States.
 You can find your local extension office with a simple Google search.